The Board of Directors is pleased to present the 62nd Annual Report on the performance

 Pipeline for Transfer of LPG from BPCR / HPCR Mumbai to Uran

-47.24 crores and will be on BPCLs account.
+equally with HPCL.
+The MSVs cost around Rs 47.24 crores and are on BPCLs account.

 RESEARCH & DEVELOPMENT (R&D)

-technologies, product development and alternative fuels and energy.
-R&D capabilities
+development and (d) alternate fuels and energy.

 Annexure A to the Directors Report.

 NON-CONVENTIONAL ENERGY INITIATIVES

 BPCL has undertaken initiatives in tapping non-conventional energy sources like wind

 energy, solar energy and fuel cells, in order to develop such alternate sources of energy.

 The improved economics for investment in solar and wind energy and favourable Government